-IEEE 802.11 and SD both suffer from the same problem in noisy channels: They cannot distinguish noise lost frames from collision lost frames.
+Both IEEE 802.11 and SD suffer from a common problem in noisy channels: They cannot distinguish noise lost frames from collision lost frames.
 In both situations a node does not receive its frame ACK and doubles its CW to avoid further collisions, which is not needed if the frame was noise dropped.
 This adds an overhead that, in addition to the noise dropped frames, reduces the throughput considerably.
 This can be observed in Figure 17.
 For all values of packet error rate (PER) we can see that the throughput drop is much larger than the corresponding PER, because of the useless CW increase caused by noise.
-For instance at PER = 0.1, for a single flow, the throughput drop is (203007 to 123522) 39% while only 10% of the packets are corrupted3.
-The effect of noise lost frames is even more harmful to SD since it causes CWs to get high, without necessarily avoiding any collisions.
-More precisely, both IEEE 802.11 and SD would increase the same way, but SD CWs decrease more slowly, adding more overhead, and wasting bandwidth, unless collision also exists.
+For instance at PER = 0.1, for a single flow, the throughput drop is (203007 to 123522) 39% although only 10% of the packets are corrupted.5 The effect of noise lost frames is even more harmful